lizstangle/Breakout/README.md

-This is a rudimentary Breakout game.
+This is a rudimentary Breakout game that the user will play in Terminal.

 It was built utilizing starter code used in Pygame Lab (details below).

 The current skateboard version contains a paddle and a ball that, when they collide with one another causes the ball to bounce, reversing direction.

-Everytime the ball and paddle collide creates a point.
+Everytime the ball and paddle collide the user gets a point.

 When the ball and paddle do not collide the ball resets from the top of the screen.

-Future versions will include bricks and ball tracking.
+Future versions will include bricks with additional scoring logic and ball tracking.

 # Pygame Lab

 ## Install Pygame

-I installed Pygame with the command:
+I installed and utilized Pygame according to the following:

 ```
 pip3 install pygame